 Honorable mention: Surkin: Played a good set, a lot of songs I did not expect to hear at all at this festival (Momy as an example), and did some interesting things with it.
 But for some reason I just wasn't hugely moved.
 Chase thought he was terrible.

 I was extremely excited to see them to say the least.
 I was so let down.
 First of all, they came on like 40 minutes late, but the main stage sucked with times like that (hence deadmau5 playing two songs on friday).
 They kept shouting "where are you, Miami" well where the fuck were you Prodigy.
 I stayed for two songs, both sucked, not many people were dancing except in the very front.
 We left to go get some water before Deadmau5, I wasn't going to miss a minute of deadmau5 for prodigy.
 I listened from afar to their set, and really it didn't improve.
 They must have had two to three songs left (because of how late they came on, and they would never shorten Paul Van Dyke's set) by the time we got up to go see deadmau5, and none of the ones I wanted to hear had come on (omen, invaders must die, warriors dance) They played world's on fire, but something must have been wrong with their mids because all I heard were drums and the guy shouting.
 No idea where the synths were.
 The actual song is good, but live it just wasn't.
+However, I will say that a lot of people really though that the prodigy did a great job.
+Maybe my expectations were too high, or maybe I don't know enough of their stuff, but I just didn't enjoy it.
+It might also have been cause I was pretty pissed that they came on so late because I wanted to see a good portion of their set before seeing deadmau5.

 I only stayed for 20 minutes of his set before going back to Swedish House Mafia, and thank god I went back.
 Those 20 minutes were boring and even annoying.
 He kept teasing us with midnight swim, but didn't play it.
 EVERY SONG SOUNDED THE SAME.
 I don't know if it's because he kept using this sampled scratchy sound, but it sucked to hear it every song.
 And he kept using this sample of an open hi hat over all of his stuff.
 His bass was just too high as well.
 Could barely distinguish the song.
 But that was partially because I was in the front row and there were huge subwoofers on the floor in front of me.
 However, even when I moved back it still didn't sound good.
 I made motions to try and help him, but he didn't see me.
 Oh well.